ufechner7/Tethers.jl/docs/src/examples.md

 ```
 ![Spring damper](docs/images/SpringDamper.png)

 Mass, attached to a spring-damper element.
 One end of the spring is attached at the origin, the second end is attached to the mass.
 Mass initially below the origin, spring un-stretched.
-Z-axis pointing
+Z-axis pointing upwards.

-upwards.
+After running it, type `sys` and `simple_sys` in the REPL to see the representation of the system and the simplified system.
+You can see that the original system has 17 equations, which have been automatically simplified to 6 equations in simple_sys.

 **Julia code:** [Tether_02.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_02.jl)